 The British Heart Foundation (BHF) has helped halve the number of people dying from heart and circulatory disease in the UK, but sadly every day 100s of people lose their lives.
 It’s only thanks to support from people like us that the BHF can create new treatments and discover new cures.”
 Melanie Clear

-We will be adding many more challenges and raising more money in the future, watch this space!
+We will be making up for lost time by taking on many more challenges like these and raising more money as soon as we can – watch this space!